Sajan Ghar Jaana Hai: Plot

 Sajan Ghar Jana Hai revolves around the story of a simple and beautiful girl named Dhaani, the only daughter of Sudha Devi - a widow.
 Dhaani lives with her widowed mother and makes bridal dolls as a profession.
 Ambar, who was adopted by Badri Narayan Raghuvanshi, meets Dhaani accidentally and falls in love with her at first sight.

-Eventually, Ambar and Dhaani get married with the blessing of their elders.
+Eventually, Amber and Dhaani get married with the blessing of their elders.
 But at the time of bidaai, after learning that her mother belongs to a lower caste, Dhaani's father-in-law refuses to accept her into his family.
-Unfortunately, Dhaani sacrifices her love and Amber and Sarla are married due to Dhaani's threatening to Amber of killing herself.
+Unfortunately, Dhaani sacrifices her love and Amber and Sarla are married due to Dhaani's threat to Amber of killing herself.

 Soon, on Ambika's condition, Dhaani is forced to move into the Raghuvanshi house as Sakhi, the maid, in order to save Sarla.
 Slowly, Sarla and Dhaani begin sharing a healthy bond of friendship.
 Dhaani helps the immature Sarla to become a better daughter-in-law in the Raghuvanshi household.
-Dhaani continues to live as a maid for a while, but is happy with Ambandr and Sarla’s company.
+Dhaani continues to live as a maid for a while, but is happy with Amber and Sarla’s company.
 Finally, how Amber and Dhaani reunite despite many troubles forms the crux of the story.